KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/how-it-works.md

 ```

 ## Section Header
-This is same code with "about us" section.
+This is the same as the "About Us" part.

 ```css title="css/custom.css"
 #how-it-works .section-header {